codaxy/cxjs/packages/cx-theme-material/README.md

-# material theme
+# Material Theme

-This is a theme package for the [Cx framework](https://cxjs.io/).
+This is a package that enables Material Design like appearance for the [CxJS framework](https://cxjs.io/).

-Material is a Google Material Design inspired theme.
-Take a look at theme preview and compare it to the other themes [here](https://cxjs.io/v/master/themes/).
+Take a look at the theme preview and compare it to the other themes [here](https://cxjs.io/v/master/themes/).

 ## Usage